-For retailers of high-end consumer electronics such as smartphones, tablets, e-readers, drones, digital cameras, and fitness watches, the customer's retail experience can be just as important as loss prevention.
-Often the look, feel, and performance of the product on display in store, including the ability to interact and fully experience features such as menus and apps, can be crucial in a customer's purchasing decision.
-Yet retailers cannot let expensive merchandise "walk out the door" due to shoplifting or employee theft.
-According to the 2016 National Retail Security Survey (NRSS), retailer inventory shrinkage accounted for 1.38 percent of sales - up \$1.2 billion from the previous year.
-In addition, 47 percent of retailers surveyed reported increases in overall inventory shrinkage.
+For retailers of consumer electronics such as smartphones, tablets, ereaders, drones, digital cameras, and fitness watches, the customer's retail experience can be as important as loss prevention.
+Often the look and feel of the product on display in store, including the ability to interact and experience features such as menus and apps, can be crucial in a customer's purchasing decision.

-Electronic loss-prevention devices,
+Yet retailers cannot let such merchandise 'walk out the door', due to customer or employee theft.
+According to one report from the United States, the 2016 National Retail Security Survey (NRSS), retailed inventory shrinkage accounted for 1.38 percent of sales - up \$1.2 billion from the previous year.
+Near half, 47 percent of retailers surveyed reported increases in overall inventory shrinkage

-which typically involve an alarm console, sensors, and related accessories, are the ideal way to display this type of merchandise.
-Now, as a proliferation of new consumer electronics products hits the market and retailers face competitive pressure to reduce costs and staffing, a greater array of standard and custom options is further improving this category's appeal in the industry.
+Electronic loss prevention devices, which typically involve an alarm console, sensors, and related accessories, are a way to display this type of merchandise; while new consumer electronics products hits the market and retailers face competition.

-"Customers need to interact with

-our latest smartphones to see what has changed and how the devices perform," said Bill Jones, an AT&T regional director of Asset Protection.
-"But it is a balancing act between customer-product interaction and theft deterrence."
+$Bill\ Jones, an\ AT\&T\ regional\ Director\ of\ Asset\ Protection,\ says:\ "Customers\ need\ to\ interact\ with\ our\ latest\ smartphones\ to\ protection and the protection of\ the pr$ see what has changed and how the devices perform.
+But it is a balancing act between customer-product interaction and

-According to Jones, who evaluates loss prevention system cost and effectiveness, in today's competitive retail environment, how a product looks and feels when displayed can affect a retailer's bottom line just as much as theft prevention.
+According to Jones, who evaluates loss prevention system cost and effectiveness, in the competitive retail environment, how a product looks and feels when displayed can affect a retailer's bottom line, just as much as theft prevention

-"We want the focus to be on the product, rather than on the power and security cords," said Jones.
-"Some of the theft-deterrent options on the market create quite a bit of clutter and look outdated.
-They do not match the cutting-edge products or brands we promote."
+"We want the focus to be on the product, rather than on the power and security cords.
+Some of the theft deterrent options on the market create quite a bit of clutter and look outdated.
+They do not match the cutting edge products or brands we